LorenzKieran/LorenzKieran/README.md

 ### 🧠 About Me

 I'm a motivated Computer Science student with a strong interest in building robust software and exploring both high-level and low-level programming.
-I enjoy working across the stack — whether it's designing intuitive UIs or implementing efficient server-side logic.
+I enjoy working across the stack, whether it's designing intuitive UIs or implementing efficient server-side logic.

 ---